veloblank/js-basics-data-types-readme-v-000/README.md

 //=> "Hello, world!"
 ```

-Some programming languages are incredibly strict about how data of different types can interact, and they will refuse to compile a program that uses types incorrectly.
-Other languages are more forgiving.
+Some programming languages, such as Python, are strict about how data of different types can interact, and they will refuse to compile a program that uses types incorrectly.
+Other languages, such as Ruby, will attempt to handle the interaction by converting one of the data types so all data is of the same type.
 For example, instead of throwing an error when an integer (`3`) is added to a floating-point number (`0.14159`), Ruby will simply convert the integer into a floating-point number and correctly calculate the sum:

 ```ruby
 3 + 0.14159
 #=> 3.14159
 ```

-JavaScript is a little _too_ nice.
+JavaScript is a little _too_ nice when handling conflicting data types.
 No matter what weird combination of types you give it, JavaScript won't throw an error and will return _something_ (though that _something_ might make no sense at all).
 This runs the gamut from the halfway-defensible...

 ```js
 "High " + 5 + "!"
 //=> "High 5!"